lunaceee/hexo-material-netlify/README.md

 $ npm install
 $ hexo server
 ```
-_Notice that the `--recursive` flag is NECESSARY here, as the `material` theme is [introduced as a submodule](https://stackoverflow.com/questions/3796927/how-to-git-clone-including-submodules). _
+_Notice that the `--recursive` flag is important here, as the `material` theme is [introduced as a submodule](https://stackoverflow.com/questions/3796927/how-to-git-clone-including-submodules)._

 Alternatively, you can update submodules manually: